Food and Decor for a Peter Rabbit Party

 I placed the extra flowers spilling out of a plastic planter pot as decoration.

-I made a Peter Rabbit cake with yellow cake and the best vanilla bean frosting.
+I made a Peter Rabbit out of Fondant and placed it on a tiered vanilla bean cake.

 On the other end of the table I placed a few of the same types of food that I had on the other side such as pistachios and honey cashews.